mradcliffe/first-time-sprinter-workshop/README.md

 Note:
 - An editor allows you to make changes to Drupal code.
-- The Community Tools installation installs Sublime Text 3, which is a basic text editor for web development.
+- The Community Tools installation installs Cloud 9 IDE which is a basic text editor for web development.
 Your own Integrated Development Environment (IDE) may be better suited.